ahnaf-zamil/stratus/README.md

-# Stratus, an open-source Application Deployment System
+# Stratus, infrastructure for a multi-tenant Platform-as-a-Service system.

-Stratus provides infrastructure for a multi-tenant Platform-as-a-Service system.
+Stratus provides a platform for running containerized apps on shared infrastructure.
 More coming soon.

 This README is a work in progress.